gbrlfaria/gbrlfaria.github.io/_posts/2023-09-06-neural-networks-computational-power.md

 However, it is crucial to understand the abilities of these models from a theoretical perspective.
 Are DEQs any more expressive than regular CNNs and Transformers?
 Does their infinite depth lend them more computational power?
 The short answer is yes.
-I will not go into much detail, but we can show that DEQs can simulate formalisms ranging from finite automata to Turing machines, depending on the chosen assumptions.
+I will not go into much detail, but we can show that DEQs can simulate formalisms ranging from finite automata to Turing machines, depending on the assumptions made.
 For the Turing machine simulation, the key is to imagine that the vector $$\mathbf z$$ represents the tape, where each position encodes a symbol, a state, and the presence of the head.
 Then, at each step, we only need to update the current symbol and state and then move the head to one of the neighboring positions, which can be easily done with convolution operations.
 Unfortunately, these results do not necessarily translate well to practice.